AI4Finance-Foundation/ElegantRL/docs/source/tutorial/intro.rst

 ElegantRL HelloWorld
 ====================

 Welcome to ElegantRL HelloWorld!
-In this page, we will help you understand and use ElegantRL by introducing the main structure, code functionalities, and how to run.
+In this page, we will help you understand and use ElegantRL by introducing its tutorial version ElegantRL-HelloWorld.

 .. contents:: Table of Contents
     :depth: 3